kunakl07/AL-MLresearch/src/training_script/README.md

 ```
 python model_build_and_training.py --classpath Path to the training directory --noofepochs No of epochs
 ```
+Please pass the Dataset directory as a training path which would contain the directory structure as shown above.

 model_predict.py: This script is used to predict the calls if present.
 ```